openl2m/openl2m/docs/code/switches_app/vendor_specific.rst

 In openl2m/switches/connect/vendor/, you can create you own vendor subdirectory.
 This folder needs to contain a python file that inherits from the main SnmpConnector() class.
-Suggested name is *snmp.py*  Call the class SnmpConnection*VendorName*
+Suggested name is *snmp.py*  Call the class SnmpConnector*VendorName*

 Override whatever function are needed (see the samples in vendor/cisco, vendor/procurve and vendor/comware) Then add your code as follows: